jonnyzzz/TeamCity.Node/README.md

 ========
 Plugin detects system wide installed node.js and reports it's version as configuration parameter `node.js`.
 There is also `node.js` build runner to run node.js on given `.js` file or javascript source code.
-It also provides Phantom.JS build runner to run from given `.js` or `.coffee` file or source code
+It also provides Phantom.JS build runner to run from given `.js` or `.coffee` (or other script) file  or source code

 License